bgmex/goplsol/README.md

 # goplsol
-Solutions to exercises in "The Go Programming Language" [1]
+Solutions to some exercises from "The Go Programming Language" [1]

+[1] Alan A. A. Donovan and Brian W. Kernighan.
+2015.
+The Go Programming Language.
+Addison-Wesley Professional.